Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 How to harvest lettuce?

-Depending on the variety, either pick the outer leaves for the leaf lettuce or cut the head at the base with a sharp, clean knife.
+Depending on the variety, pick the outer leaves for the leaf lettuce or cut the head at the base with a sharp, clean knife.

 What is Cut-and-Come-again Technique?